Travel Information Overview

 H.E.L.P. on the Illinois Tollway

-The Highway Emergency Lane Patrol (H.E.L.P.) program is funded in part by State Farm™.
-The innovative sponsorship provides support for the successful H.E.L.P. program, furthering the Tollway's efforts to reduce delay and improve safety for the motoring public while highlighting that State Farm is Here to help life go right.™
+The Highway Emergency Lane Patrol (H.E.L.P.) program is supported by GEICO.
+The innovative sponsorship provides support for the successful H.E.L.P. program, furthering the Tollway's efforts to reduce delay and improve safety for the motoring public.